Every day, there is a new SEO technique that you might use to rank better.

 6. Generate The HTML

-Once happy about adding schema elements, click the “Create HTML” button.
+Once satisfied with adding schema elements with the script type application ld with the type application ld json, click the “Create HTML” button.
 This will give you a code that’s already updated with the relevant microdata of the schema markups.

 7. Update CMS Or Source Code